nachikethKarthik/Learning-Github/README.md

 - What we do is add hello.pub to our github account and keep hello so that when we try to take code from github or add code to it , the operations will work only if we have hello on our system.
 - This prevents others from modifying our code.

+## step6 : Now you are all set to learn git and github
+- Here is a wonderful youtube video i used to get the basics down https://www.youtube.com/watch?v=RGOj5yH7evk&t=1361s